soundaryaramesh/soundaryaramesh.github.io/about.md

   I graduated with a Bachelors in Information Technology from the National Institute of Technology Karnataka, Surathkal in 2018.

-  Apart from computer science, I'm really passionate about learning Sanskrit and enjoy reading philosophical books.
+  Apart from computer science, I'm really enjoy reading philosophical books and those on Indian mythology.

   In my blog, I write on topics that catch my fancy, mostly related to computer science.
 I really look forward to comments/suggestions.
 So if you have any, please feel free to contact me on my e-mail.